-We formalize this question by defining ``minimal viable alignment''---the threshold alignment probability above which the agent can guarantee a strictly higher payoff than the one she could achieve by only relying on her own information.
+We then ask when consulting a potentially misaligned adviser is worthwhile for the agent.
+We formalize this question by examining ``minimal viable alignment'', defined as the threshold alignment probability above which the agent can guarantee a strictly higher payoff than the one she could achieve by only relying on her own information.
 We derive sharp bounds on this threshold that depend only on the richness of the state space and the adviser's signal distribution.
 As long as information is useful to the agent, alignment probability exceeding half is sufficient for the agent to benefit from the presence of the adviser.
-This bound is tight in binary-state problems, but minimal viable alignment may be much lower---sometimes as low as one over the number of states---in multi-dimensional settings.
-Thus, for problems with a rich state space, robustly valuable use of AI advice may be profitable even when alignment is very unlikely.
+This bound is tight in binary-state problems.
+In multidimensional settings, however, minimal viable alignment can be much lower---in some cases as low as the reciprocal of the number of states.
+Thus, when the state space is rich, AI advice can be robustly valuable even when alignment is very unlikely.

 Our general characterization becomes particularly sharp when the state space is binary, so that the ground truth is whether a given statement is true or false.
 In this setting, an adviser's message can be summarized by the implied probability of the statement being true.
-The trust region is an interval around the prior probability.
+The trust region is an interval containing the prior belief.
 Recommendations inside the interval are trusted and acted upon as reported.
 Recommendations outside the interval are mapped into the nearest endpoint.
-The misaligned adviser sends messages that push beliefs to the interval endpoint in the direction that is most damaging to the agent's action choice.
+The misaligned adviser sends messages that push the induced belief to the endpoint that is most harmful for the agent.
 This structure delivers a sharp phase transition.
-If the alignment probability is below one half, the optimal interval collapses to the prior and the agent ignores the adviser.
-If alignment is above one half, there is a unique nontrivial trust interval, and, if the agent's decision problem is rich in the sense that she benefits from any piece of information, it expands monotonically with alignment, approaching full trust as alignment approaches certainty.
-We further demonstrate that the location of the trust region (whether it is skewed towards high or low beliefs) depends on the relative curvature of the agent's indirect utility function---interpreted as a measure of sensitivity of the agent's optimal action to information.
+If the alignment probability is below one half, the optimal interval collapses to the prior belief and the agent ignores the adviser.
+If the alignment probability is above one half and the agent's decision problem is sufficiently rich in the sense that every piece of information is valuable, there is a unique trust interval.
+This interval expands monotonically with alignment, approaching full trust as the alignment probability approaches one.
+In addition, we show that the location of the trust region---whether it is skewed towards high or low beliefs---depends on the relative curvature of the agent's indirect utility function.
+That curvature can be interpreted as a measure of sensitivity of the agent's optimal action to information.